qrvey/partner-portal/docs/ui-docs/datasets/databases.md

 ![7_databases](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_databases/7_databases.png#thumbnail)

-Once all of your objects are selected and verified, you may click the **Add** button in the lower-right corner to add your new connection to Qrvey.
+Once all of your objects are selected and verified, you can click the **Add** button in the lower-right corner to add your new connection to Qrvey.
 After saving, click the **Load Data** button in the upper-right to begin loading your data into Qrvey.

 ![8_databases](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_databases/8_databases.png#thumbnail-40)

 The data load may take a few minutes to complete.
 You may leave this page while the load is in process.
-Once completed, your database can then be used for analytics and workflows and also for lookups in web forms.
+Once completed, your database can then be used for analytics and workflows as well as for lookups in web forms.